Support for Peer Coaching

 For the past few years, the education and change-management fields have extolled the virtues of Peer Coaching in a number of formats.
-The Personal and Professional Coaching field [aka “LifeCoaching”] has been slow to adopt the model.
+The Personal and Professional Coaching field [frequently referred to as “LifeCoaching”] has been slow to adopt the model.

-- It is also a shame for any ADDer to be adrift without benefit of one of the best coping techniques available, whether due to the lack of understanding of the functional implications of Executive Functioning Disorders, or the misunderstanding of what is needed in the coaching arena that I observe in many of the helping professions.
+- It is also a shame for any ADD/EFDer to be adrift without benefit of one of the best coping techniques available — whether due to the lack of understanding of the functional implications of Executive Functioning Disorders, or the lack of brain-based understanding of what is needed in the coaching arena that I observe in more than a few of the helping professions.

 To the second, I say please don’t collapse inexperience with inability.
 Who better to accompany one on the road to self-discovery than a companion who knows what you are going through at a cellular level?

 As long as both of the participants have the best interests of their partner at heart, I predict that the “damage” that could result will be no more than the “damage” accrued in the course of any friendship.